Configuring Google Single Sign-On Integration with SAML

-- Take a note of the IdP Information: SSO URL, Entity ID and Certificate.
+- Take note of the IdP Information: SSO URL, Entity ID, and certificate.
 (You will need them in a later step.)

-- In the ACS URL field, copy and paste in the contents of the SAML 2.0 Service URL field from Invicti Enterprise's Single Sign-On window.
+- In the ACS URL field, copy and paste the contents of the SAML 2.0 Service URL field from Invicti Enterprise’s Single Sign-On page.

-- In the Entity ID field, copy and paste in the contents of the Identifier field (URL) from Invicti SSO configuration window.
+- In the Entity ID field, copy and paste the contents of the Identifier field (URL) from Invicti SSO configuration page.

-- Click the ellipsis () for More Options, then select ON for everyone.
+- Select the ellipsis () for More Options, then select ON for everyone.

 - In the IdP Information note panel: